-If your airway will require specific management for future anaesthetics, the anaesthetist may (with your consent) enter your details into the Difficult Airway Database.
-Details about the Difficult Airway Database can be found on their website: https://database.das.uk.com/dad.
+If your airway will require specific management for future anaesthetics, the anaesthetist may (with your consent) enter your details into the DAS Difficult Airway Registry.
+This way If you require an anaesthetic in the future, you can let the anaesthetist know that you are registered with the DAS Registry and they will be able to look up your details to help them plan the safest anaesthetic for you.
+Information about the Registry can be found on the DAS website: https://das.uk.com/dar.